frougsk/AeroSolve/README.md

 # Pollution Reduction Simulator
-A beautiful, interactive Shiny application that uses the **Simplex Method** to optimize pollution reduction strategies for the City of Greenvale.
-Built with a stunning Frutiger Aero aesthetic inspired by Windows Vista/7 design language.
+An interactive Shiny application that uses **Simplex Method** to optimize pollution reduction strategies for the City of Greenvale.
+Built with a stunning Frutiger Aero aesthetic :)

 ---